-Vancouver, British Columbia: February 18th, 2014 East West Petroleum Corp.
-(TSX-V: EW, the “Company” or “East West”), is pleased to provide the following operational update on its operations in the Taranaki Basin of New Zealand and in Romania.
-The Company’s joint venture partner, TAG Oil Ltd. (“TAG”), is the operator of all licenses in New Zealand, while in Romania the Company’s partner Naftna Industrija Srbije (“NIS”) is the operator of all concessions.
-Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.
+Vancouver, British Columbia: May 7, 2014 East West Petroleum Corp.
+(TSX-V: EW, the “Company” or “East West”), is pleased to provide the following update on its operations.
+The Company’s joint venture partner, TAG Oil Ltd. (“TAG”), is the operator of all licenses in New Zealand, while in Romania, Naftna Industrija Srbije (“NIS”) is the operator of all four blocks.

 NIS has informed the Company tenders were recently issued for seismic acquisition across all four licenses.
-Following acquisition and interpretation, three wells will be drilled on each block as part of the Phase I work program later this year.
-Seismic acquisition will commence on the Baile Felix, Periam and Biled concessions following the award of contracts for 2D and 3D seismic acquisition on the respective blocks.
-Under the farm out agreement with NIS, East West will be fully carried through to commerciality which includes all Phase I and Phase II work on the concessions.
+Following acquisition and interpretation, three wells will be drilled on each block as part of the Phase I work programs.
+Under the farm out agreement with NIS, East West will be fully carried through to commerciality, which includes all Phase I and Phase II work on the concessions.
 NIS and the Company will be targeting conventional resources and all work will be done in accordance with local and international regulations and best practices.

 About East West Petroleum Corp.

 East West Petroleum (www.eastwestpetroleum.ca) is a TSX Venture Exchange listed company established in 2010 to invest in international oil & gas opportunities.
 East West has built a diverse platform of attractive exploration assets covering a gross area of approximately 1.8 million acres.
 In New Zealand, East West holds an interest in three exploration permits near to existing commercial production in the Taranaki Basin with a nine well drilling campaign, operated by TAG Oil Ltd. (TSX: TAO), is in progress; in December 2013, the Company was awarded one block in the emerging East Coast Basin of New Zealand when covers over 100,000 acres.
-The Company also interests in four exploration concessions covering 1,000,000 acres in the prolific Pannonian Basin of western Romania with a subsidiary of Russia’s GazpromNeft; a joint venture exploration program covering 8,000 gross acres in the San Joaquin Basin of California; an oil-prone exploration block of 100,000 acres in the Assam region of India with the three largest exploration and production Indian firms ONGC, Oil India and GAIL; and a 100% interest in a 500,000 acre exploration block onshore Morocco.
-The Company has now entered operational phases in Romania, where it will be fully carried by its partner Gazprom-controlled Naftna Industrija Srbije in a seismic and 12-well drilling program which is underway, and in New Zealand where production and drilling operations are ongoing.
+The Company also interests in four exploration concessions covering 1,000,000 acres in the prolific Pannonian Basin of western Romania with Naftna Industrija Srbije; a joint venture exploration program covering 8,000 gross acres in the San Joaquin Basin of California; an oil-prone exploration block of 100,000 acres in the Assam region of India with the three largest exploration and production Indian firms ONGC, Oil India and GAIL; and a 100% interest in a 500,000 acre exploration block onshore Morocco.
+The Company has now entered operational phases in Romania, where it will be fully carried by its partner Naftna Industrija Srbije in a seismic and 12-well drilling program which is underway, and in New Zealand where production and drilling operations are ongoing.